1977 All-Ireland Senior Football Championship final: Pre-match

+Match

+Summary

 Jimmy Keaveney scored 2–6, which was the amount Dublin won by.
 This final's eight goals is joint most scored in a final, a record shared with the 1948 match.

 Joe Kernan scored two of Armagh's goals.
+Jimmy Smyth captained Armagh.

-An early goal by Keaveney and Dublin led by 3-6 to 1-3 at half-time and by 4–8 to 1–3 at one point in the second half before the two Kernan goals; in 2022, Martin Breheny listed it among "five of the worst" All-Ireland SFC finals since 1972.
+An early goal by Keaveney and Dublin led by 3–6 to 1–3 at half-time and by 4–8 to 1–3 at one point in the second half before the two Kernan goals; in 2022, Martin Breheny listed it among "five of the worst" All-Ireland SFC finals since 1972.

 Armagh would not return to an All-Ireland football decider until 2002.